-We asked Pest Management Professional’s columnists and editorial board members to share important lessons they’ve learned while working on commercial accounts.
+We asked Pest Management Professional’s columnists and editorial advisory board members to share important lessons they’ve learned while working on commercial accounts.
 Here are some of their responses — including a few extra that didn’t make it into our October 2019 print edition.
-Share some of the lessons you’ve learned with us in the comments below or to email@example.com.
+Share some of the lessons you’ve learned with us in the comments below or to firstname.lastname@example.org.

 PMP’s Regular Contributors